Francesco Giunta

-Early fascist career
+Early career

-Born in the Tuscan town of San Piero a Sieve, he started his career as a lawyer, having studied law and philosophy at university.
+Born in the Tuscan town of San Piero a Sieve, into an upper-middle-class family of Sicilian origin, Giunta started his career as a lawyer, having studied law and philosophy at university.
 He served as a machine gun captain in World War I, having joined the army in 1915.
 After the war he was involved in the establishment of the ex-service group Associazione Nazionale dei Combattenti, as well as the more overtly political Alleanza di Difesa Cittadina, an anti-socialist group with a strong military bent that was involved in battles with leftists.

 An early member of the Italian fascist movement, Giunta was the leader of fascio in Florence before in 1920 being sent to the Julian March (Venezia Giulia) to aid Professor Ruggero Conforto in establishing the fascist movement in the region.
 Having garnered a reputation as a good organiser, he was subsequently sent to Trieste that same year to work under Gabriele D'Annunzio.
 Under the direction of D'Annunzio he became the propaganda chief in Fiume and a deputy for the city from 1921 to 1939.
 He worked with Benito Mussolini to set up a number of Fascist squads that attacked a group of allegedly separatist Slovenes in northern Istria.
 As a Fascist leader (ras) of Trieste, he built up an early mass support base for the Fascist movement.
 In July 1920, he led the squad that burned down the Narodni dom, the community centre of the Slovenes in Trieste.
 Giunta gained fame in March 1922 when he followed the example of D'Annunzio by staging a coup in the Free State of Fiume with 2000 followers.
 This laid the foundations for the official Italian takeover in 1924.

 In October 1922, he commanded the Fascists from the Julian March in the March on Rome.
 His leading position in the early years of fascism came despite his Freemasonry, a movement to which Mussolini was bitterly opposed.